HackYourFutureBelgium/Intro-to-Digital/Step0/index.md

 - [ ] You have updated your Slack profile name to match your name on the HYF student portal so we can recognise you.
 - [ ] You have posted a message introducing yourself in the `#into-to-digital` channel.
 - [ ] You have taken a screenshot of your introduction in the channel.
-- [ ] You have uploaded the screenshot to the HYF student portal.
+- [ ] You have uploaded the screenshot as requested.